apache/thrift/lib/java/src/org/apache/thrift/partial/README.md

 ### Motivation

 The main motivation behind implementing this feature is to improve performance when we need to access only a subset of fields in any Thrift object.
 This situation arises often when big data is stored in Thrift encoded format (for example, SequenceFile with serialized Thrift values).
 Many data processing jobs may access this data.
 However, not every job needs to access every field of each object.
 In such cases, if we have prior knowledge of the fields needed for a given job, we can deserialize only that subset of fields and avoid the cost deserializing the rest of the fields.
-There are two benefits of this approach: we save cpu cycles by not deserializing unnecessary field and we end up reducing gc pressure.
+There are two benefits of this approach: we save cpu cycles by not deserializing unnecessary fields and we end up reducing gc pressure.
 Both of the savings quickly add up when processing billions of instances in a data processing job.

 ### Partial deserialization